shromana98/BharatIntern_MachineLearning_Internship/README.md

 3. Model building: I have Used K-Nearest Neighbours(KNN) algorithm  on the iris dataset to predict the species of iris flower given the sepal and petal dimensions.

 4. Prediction and Evaluation: I have created a new data frame and model is tested.
 Accuracy Score of the model is 97%.

-   At last Thankyou Bharat Intern for providing this opportunity I like to express my gratitude to Bharat Intern for providing this opportunity Delighted to share the completion of the first task of my Machine Learning Internship at Bharat Intern.

-Project Description : The project involved data exploration using Pandas and data visualization with Seaborn and Matplotlib to gain insights into the dataset.
-After selecting relevant features and splitting the data into training and testing sets, I employed scikit-learn to build a Linear Regression model for predicting house prices.
-Excited to share my first project under the Machine Learning Internship at Bharat Intern! 🤖🌐 Project Overview:
-In this case study, I explored the fascinating world of housing data and used Linear Regression to predict house prices.
-It was a challenging and rewarding journey, and I'm thrilled to share some highlights with you!

-📈 Key Findings:
-Explored essential factors that influence house prices.
-Identified significant trends in the housing market.
-Developed a reliable predictive model for house price estimation.
-Extracted valuable insights into the relationships between variables.